cmu-argus-2/GNC-Simulation/README.md

 # 3dDynamicsSim

-This repo simulates the 3d Dynamics of a satellite in orbit.
-The core dynamics are comptued and the state is propogated in C++.
-This is exposed to python via pybind.
+This repo simulates the 3D Dynamics of a satellite in orbit.
+The core dynamics are computed, and the state is propagated in C++.
+This is exposed to Python via pybind11.

 Credits to Derek Fan for his approach to C++ Eigen <--> Python bindings.
 I used his method with pybind11.